Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 - async execute(polygon_as_geojson, level): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.

 ### class ElevationOfPoint
-Allow to execute Elevation of a single Point geoprocess from Postgres
+Allow to execute Elevation of a single Point geoprocess from Postgres.

 **Methods**